Grohden/openapi-ts-generator/README.md

 * [openapi-ts-codegen](https://www.npmjs.com/package/openapi-ts-codegen)
 * [openapi-typescript-codegen](https://www.npmjs.com/package/openapi-typescript-codegen)

-The later one aligns a lot with what I've wanted to do, so I'm going to stick with it.
-But I'm publishing my code for history purposes, it was fun to write it :D
+~~The later one aligns a lot with what I've wanted to do, so I'm going to stick with it.~~ But I'm publishing my code for history purposes, it was fun to write it :D

+I'm not using the last one anymore because it doesn't support global interceptors, and this is an essential feature for me.

 ## Running